manoaeats/manoaeats.github.io/index.md

 [ManoaEats Feedback Form](https://forms.gle/DC9WzZZSHziFgbke9)

+### Feedback 1

+"It is easy to use and I like that there's a variety of options.
+The other feature that I would like to see on the website is to have clickable menu.
+Maybe a more appetizing background and font would help.
+Clickable menu that would show a quick glance of the overview of availble foods from that fast food/restaurant."

+### Feedback 2

+"The website is very easy to navigate.
+It was easy to access all the vendors.
+Other feature that I would like to see is probably comments/rates/reviews for each vendors from all those who have eaten from them.
+Share their experience.
+Also, maybe add some extra designs/lay outs on the side to attract more students/customers."

+### Feedback 3

+### Feedback 4

+### Feedback 5

 ## Developer Guide

 This section provides information to Meteor developers who are interested in using this code as a basis for their own development.